Patient rights and responsibilities

 - Patients and their families are responsible for following medical center rules and regulations affecting patient care and conduct.

-- Patients and their families are responsible for being considerate of the rights of other patients and medical center personnel and for assisting in the control of noise, smoking and the number of visitors.
+- Patients and their families are responsible for being considerate of the rights of other patients and medical center personnel, and for assisting in the control of noise, abiding by the Tobacco/Nicotine Free Policy and the number of visitors.